chevere/docs/components/Parameter.md

 ### Integer Parameter

-[IntegerParameterInterface](../reference/Chevere/Interfaces/Parameter/IntegerParameterInterface.md) describes the component in charge of defining a parameter of type integer.
+The [IntegerParameter](../reference/Chevere/Components/Parameter/IntegerParameter.md) component in charge of defining a parameter of type integer.
 It support `integer` default value.

 ```php
 use Chevere\Components\Parameter\IntegerParameter;